 Do you buckle up?
 Every time?
 Recent studies show that seatbelt use has a significant impact on injury potential from automobile accidents.
-Also, not wearing your seatbelt can affect a personal injury claim.
+Also, not wearing your seatbelt can affect a car accident injury claim.

 Seatbelts Reduce Injury

-NHTSA reports that seatbelt use in 2008 was at an all-time high of 83 percent and correspondently, the percentage of fatalities from car accidents have declined since 2000.
+NHTSA reports that seatbelt use in 2021 was at an all-time high of 94 percent and correspondently, the percentage of fatalities from car accidents has declined.

-In a Texas auto accident lawsuit, the nonuse of a seatbelt is an issue and the judge or jury may attribute fault for the injury to the injured automobile accident victim who did nothing wrong in the car wreck but just was not wearing his or her seatbelt.
+In a Texas auto accident lawsuit, the nonuse of a seatbelt is an issue.
+The judge or jury may attribute fault for the injury to the victim who did nothing wrong in the car wreck but just was not wearing his or her seatbelt.

 Negligence in Texas